 Mulch can be an aesthetically pleasing and textured ground cover for your garden, flower beds, trees, and shrubs.

 You have plenty of mulch types to choose from to add color to your front yard landscape.
-Mulch prevents erosion, retains moisture, and adds nutrients to the soil.
+Mulch prevents erosion, retains moisture, and adds nutrients to the soil, not to mention it’s a great low-maintenance garden design option.

 Edging helps to hold mulch in place after heavy rains, protects your plants from sharp mower blades, and keeps turfgrass from invading your garden areas.